An approximation formula for the Bloch-Siegert shift of the Rabi model

 Viewed as a perturbation problem the system (\ref{Rabi}) is non-singular and the strong driving limit $A \rightarrow \infty$ is equivalent to $\omega_0 \rightarrow 0$.
 Yet the perturbation expansion (\ref{PT8}) shows an unphysical divergence for $\omega_0 \rightarrow 0$.
 In the following we will remedy this behaviour by means of an extrapolation technique.

-While such an extrapolation can in principle be performed by means of rather generally applicable self-similarity-based methods (see \cite{Yuka98,Yuka04,Gluz14} and references therein), the present system permits a simpler and more direct alternative approach that we will apply in the following.
+Methods of this kind have been successfully applied to physical problems, for example the calculation of critical exponents from high temperature expansions in solid state systems \cite{Dalt69}.
+Varieties of these methods may be based on different forms of approximants including Pade approximants \cite{BakeSc} and different kinds self-similarity-based approximants \cite{Yuka98,Yuka04,Gluz14}.
+In the following we will use a variety of root approximants to derive closed form analytical approximations for the Bloch Siegert shift.